• Skip to primary navigation

 Vegan Broccoli Casserole Recipe

-Vegan Broccoli Casserole recipe – take that classic holiday side dish and make it cruelty free this Thanksgiving.
+Vegan Broccoli Casserole recipe – take that classic holiday side dish and make it dairy-free this Thanksgiving.
 This dish has alluring steamed broccoli and tantalizing sauteed mushrooms, bathed in a cashew milk sauce.
 Top it with crispy onions, bread crumbs, or even crackers for the perfect final touch to the perfect side dish.

 vegan broccoli casserole with crispy fried onions.

 When the holidays roll around, it’s pretty common for people to throw caution to the wind when it comes to food and drinks.
 However, when it comes to being vegan, there’s no throwing your heart to the wind.
 That’s why recipes like this vegan broccoli casserole, my Butternut Squash Mac and Cheese, and my Olive Oil Mashed Potatoes are a delicious must!
-No, you’re not sacrificing that flavor, love, you’re not missing out at all!
+No, you’re not sacrificing that flavor, you’re not missing out at all!

 It’s really easy to make and I promise it’s not complicated in the slightest.
 It’s one of the easiest recipes you’ll be making for the holidays, I guarantee it!
 Really, it’s so good that those who don’t normally eat vegan will devour it without even realizing anything has changed.
-There’s something strangely and extremely satisfying about that aspect of it, ha!
+There’s something extremely satisfying about that aspect of it, ha!

 Vegan Broccoli Casserole Step by Step Recipe